RavenProject/Ravencoin/roadmap/ipfs/README.md

 * Send channel token or ownership token to the same address for a message.
 * Any other transaction can optionally include transaction meta-data.

-Ravencoin will need to interact with IPFS in order to show messages.
-This should be on by default, but should be able to be turned off with a flag.  -noipfs
+Ravencoin must to interact with IPFS in order to show messages because the message content is stored on IPFS.
+IPFS access should be on by default, but should be able to be turned off with a flag.  -noipfs  Seed nodes, back-end systems, etc. will not need IPFS.

 ### Phased approach to IPFS integration